 You need to give your grass the proper time to grow in order to build a healthy and strong root system.
 Too often lawn mowing can make your lawn weaker and ends up giving an uneven look and the roots won’t be strong enough to handle the seasons.

 Think of that patchy haircut again… Remember how they cut it way too short?
 Now, think of your grass.
 Your lawn mowing and lawn maintenance plan shouldn’t make your lawn look like it’s balding.
 If it’s too short, not just an eye-sore, but it can make your grass weaker and can even kill the grass or cause weeds to take it over.
 Make sure that when you’re doing your lawn mowing to not cut it past the suggested ⅓ of the grass height.

 While lawn mowing can seem like a simple task, it can take a lot of effort out of you that you might not have.
-At Pyle’s, we know the exact way to make your lawn stand above the rest.
+Here at Pyle's, your Lakeland lawn maintenance experts know the exact way to make your lawn stand above the rest.
 Get your free lawn care quote from Pyle’s today!